guojing0/guojing0.github.io/_posts/2013-04-30-four-things-on-sleep.md

 **Parasympathetic**: The state of rest and digest.
 While in this state your blood pressure and heart rate go down.

-Your digestion increases, and you are in a state of relaxation.

-This is the opposite of the Sympathetic which is a state of "readyness.”

 **Learn to relax.** Create a before bed routine, dim the lights and read a book get your body used to "relaxing".

-Yoga is amazing at getting you in the state of relaxation.
-Ambient sounds and white noise are also great alternatives.

 **4.Track It.**

 Just like putting on muscle, losing weight, becoming faster or stronger, **you need to track your progress.**

-Chances are you don't have the slightest idea of how well you sleep.
-You need to track it to get a picture of what you're working with and then use those measurements to calculate progress.

-Initially when I started I tracked my sleep nightly.
-I've now gotten to the point where I track it for one full week once a month as a "checkpoint" to see how I'm doing.
-If my sleep is bad, then I work to fix it tracking it along the way.

 via: <https://medium.com/the-healthy-life/b65f8e19ed18>